Azubjoe/Technical_DevOps_Demo/README.md

-# Django Technical DevOps App

-This is a Django project used for demonstrating DevOps and cloud infrastructure skills.
-It includes both a local SQLite database for development and a PostgreSQL database (Amazon RDS) for production environments.
-The project is configured to automatically switch to RDS when the necessary environment variables are provided.

-## Features

-- Django web application.
-- Automatically switches between SQLite (development) and PostgreSQL (production) based on environment variables.
-- Production-ready configuration for integration with Amazon RDS.
+# Project Overview

+This is a project to deploy Django app on Amazon EKS using Docker and Kubernetes manifests.
+Terraform was used to created the VPC infrastructure.

-## Setup and Installation
+## Installation and Cofiguration Guide

+### 1. Deploy VPC Services
+Initialize and apply
+terraform init
+terraform apply

+### 2. Set up Amazon EKS configuration
+Login to AWS console and create EKS services

-### 1. Clone the Repository
+### 3. Clone the Repository

 ```bash
 git clone https://github.com/cognetiks/Technical_DevOps_app.git
 cd Technical_DevOps_app
 ```
-### 2. Install Dependencies
+### 4. Install Dependencies

 Make sure you have Python 3.8+ and pip installed.
 Then, create a virtual environment and install the required packages: